will4skill/algo-review/README.md

         # if ith node is marked as being visited, then a cycle is found
         if visited[i] == -1:
             return False
-        # if it is done visted, then do not visit again
+        # if visit is done, do not visit again
         if visited[i] == 1:
             return True
         # mark as being visited